 Harvest Health and Recreation has three core objectives; build national brands, expand and deepen wholesale and retail footprint, and continue their path to profitable growth.
 According to the executive chairman of Harvest, the deal of the large firm with CannaPharmacy will back up these core objectives.

-The impact of Harvest Health and Recreation entering the NJ cannabis market is going to be huge, especially for niches like NJ marijuana dispensary.
-The company has led the marijuana market in the Western United States for years and the deal with CannaPharmacy will extend and widen the company’s foothold to the East Coast.
-When you add this to their existing dominant position in the Maryland and Pennsylvania markets, their pending acquisitions of Verano and Falcon, as well as their acquisition of CBx and its variety of brands, you can be sure that Harvest Health and Recreation will become a household name throughout the region within just a few months.
+The impact of Harvest Health and Recreation entering the NJ cannabis market is going to be huge.
+Especially for niches like NJ marijuana dispensary.
+The company has led the marijuana market in the Western United States for years.
+And the deal with CannaPharmacy will extend and widen the company’s foothold to the East Coast.
+When you add this to their existing dominant position in the Maryland and Pennsylvania markets.
+Their pending acquisitions of Verano and Falcon.
+As well as their acquisition of CBx and its variety of brands.
+You can be sure that Harvest Health and Recreation will become a household name throughout the region.